edenartlab/docs/docs/guides/creation.md

 ## Overview

-Eden offers a number of generative pipelines for making images and videos, mostly built on top of the [Stable Diffusion (SDXL)](https://stability.ai/stablediffusion) model family.
+Eden offers a number of generative pipelines for making images and videos, mostly built on top of the [Stable Diffusion](https://stability.ai/stablediffusion) model family.
 The pipelines are divided into a number of *endpoints* or *generators* (terms used interchangeably) which are optimized for different visual tasks.

+## Summary of endpoints

 #### Image endpoints